Baker Mansion Lecture Series February through October FREE - Donations Accepted

 The full weekend of events will include military tactical demonstrations at 2pm both days, period evening music, a Saturday night barbecue, youth activities, and special presentations by historians.
 Special amenities for participating reenactors include free firewood, 24-hour restrooms, and a complimentary meal at the barbecue.
 The event venue serves well for both home front and military impressions.
 Reenactors interested in attending can complete the registration here and view the accompanying PowerPoint presentation on the event.
 We appreciate your talents and support!
 Civil War Weekend at Royer Mansion Schedule: Friday Afternoon-Evening: Reenactor arrival and camp setup

-Saturday 10am: Camp Opens – Living History Exhibits throughout the day All Day: Tours of the Historic Royer Mansion All Day: BBQ and refreshments available for sale 11:00am: Ribbon Cutting Ceremony for renovated Royer Mansion 12:30pm: Musical Performance by 46th PA Logan Guard 2:00pm: Military Demonstrations 3:30pm: Join the Army – A Special Program for Kids 5:00pm: Camp closes
+Saturday 10am: Camp Opens – Living History Exhibits throughout the day All Day: Mansion tours, kid horseback rides, candle and iron-making demonstrations All Day: BBQ and refreshments available for sale 11:00am: Ribbon Cutting Ceremony for renovated Royer Mansion 12:30pm: Musical Performance by 46th PA Logan Guard 2:00pm: Military Demonstrations 3:30pm: Join the Army – A Special Program for Kids 4:30pm: Civil War Dance - Hosted by the Hollidaysburg High School History Club 5:30pm: Camp closes

-Sunday 10am: Camp Opens – Living History Exhibits throughout the day All Day: Tours of the Historic Royer Mansion All Day: BBQ and refreshments available for sale 12:00pm: Musical Performance by 46th PA Logan Guard 1:00pm: Join the Army – A Special Program for Kids 2:00pm: Military Demonstrations 4:00pm: Camp closes
+Sunday 10am: Camp Opens – Living History Exhibits throughout the day Morning: Complimentary breakfast for reenactor participants All Day: Mansion tours, kid horseback rides, candle and iron-making demonstrations All Day: BBQ and refreshments available for sale 12:00pm: Musical Performance by 46th PA Logan Guard 1:00pm: Join the Army – A Special Program for Kids 2:00pm: Military Demonstrations 3:00pm: Presentation on the conservation of the 62nd PA Civil War Flag 4:00pm: Camp closes

 Royer Mansion Antique Show June 10, 2017